lowepowerlab/lab_handbook/README.md

 * Identify portions of your research that can be delegated to undergraduate researchers on a mentored research projects.
 I (Tiffany) will help you recruit motivated undergraduates to work with you.
 * Apply for fellowships/grants at every eligible opportunity (NSF GRFP, USDA NIFA, etc).
 Even if you don't get funded, grant writing provides you motivation to formalize your research ideas and solicit feedback.
 * Grow to be the expert in your domain.
 Challenge me (Tiffany) when I am wrong.
-* Contribute to lab chores (Tiffany will divide duties equitably) when we do not have a full-time lab manager.
+* Contribute to lab chores.
+Tiffany will divide duties equitably.
 * Represent the lab with pride and integrity, and show respect for others.
 You are now an abassador for the lab as well as a member.
 Our reputation will be partially formed by how you interact with our colleagues.

-## 2.5.
-Undergraduate Students
+## Undergraduate Students
 As an undergraduate in the Lowe-Power lab, your first priority is school.
 We are happy to have you and excited for your to progress in your experimental skills, but your degree responsibilities come first.
 The lab supports your efforts to succeed scholastically at UC Davis, and working in the lab should enhance those efforts, not detract from them.
 If you can be successful in school AND have time to work in the lab, while you are here you are expected to:

 * Generally maintain a positive, solution-oriented attitude